civa86/star-wars-galaxy/README.md

 ## Continuous Integration

-Applicaiton is continuously built with Travis CI.
+Application is continuously built with Travis CI.

 Every push sent to `master` or one opened `pull requests` triggers the build process.